slack-samples/deno-timesheet-approval/README.md

 To prepare this external datastore, start by
-[creating a blank spreadsheet](https://docs.google.com/spreadsheets/create) using the authenticated account, renaming the sheet tab to "Time Log", and adding the following headers to Row 1:
+[creating a blank spreadsheet](https://docs.google.com/spreadsheets/create) using your authenticated account, then add the following headers to Row 1:

 ```
 Employee | Time in | Time out | Breaks (min) | Hours